I love nothing better than sharing what I have learned with those who are eager to grow. If this sounds like you, we need to connect.

 Mr. André Geßner worked for Diamonds International between the years 1998 - 2006 as creative director.
 His portfolio included designing many of our ad campaigns, including all aspect of the supporting materials and catalogs.

 Mr. Geßner was a big part of our expansion team and was instrumental in designing store concepts and was involved in supervising the construction aspect.

-I personally worked with Mr. Geßner and would recommend him to be a person of integrity and a high skilled professional in the areas that i described above.
+I personally worked with Mr. Geßner and would recommend him to be a person of integrity and a highly skilled professional in the areas that I described above.

 Jacob Hassid - Diamonds International

-Well, when i remember right: i just finishd a job at MCLB (Michael Conrad & Leo Burnett) in Frankkfurt/Main, and started all over again as freelancer in Berlin where i had my first design studio.
-With the time i moved slowly to Halle Saale, where the jobs was.
-Did open my photostudio and shared a graphic atelier with Jo Schaller and Niels Holger Wien.
+Well, when I remember right: I just finished a job at MCLB (Michael Conrad & Leo Burnett) in Frankfurt/Main and started all over again as a freelancer in Berlin where I had my first design studio.
+With the time I moved slowly to Halle Saale, where the jobs were.
+Did open my photo studio and shared a graphic atelier with Jo Schaller and Niels Holger Wien.
 Lots of photography, some really nice catalog productions.
 Most of my clients were artists, art galleries, musea.
-Although Burg Giebichenstein - University of Art & Design (where i also taught photography), Bauhaus Dessau, Staatliche Textil- und Gobelinmanufaktur Halle, Kunst und Form e.V., Saxony-Anhalt Government, The Leipzig Trade Fair, etc etc…
+Although Burg Giebichenstein - University of Art & Design (where I also taught photography), Bauhaus Dessau, Staatliche Textil- und Gobelinmanufaktur Halle, Kunst und Form e.V., Saxony-Anhalt Government, The Leipzig Trade Fair, etc…

 A genuine willingness to understand and empathize with the design client's desires and challenges go a long way.
 It's about fulfilling their brief in a way that's appropriate to their brand – not massaging your own design sensibilities.